 It goes without saying that Project Ethiopia ’s greatest resource is community engagement.
-Due to a strong reputation and close ties with local villagers, the Project Ethiopia team can easily mobilize the community to contribute volunteer labor in support of project activities – making it possible to stretch our investment even further.
+Due to a strong reputation and close ties with local leaders, the Project Ethiopia team can easily mobilize the community to contribute volunteer labor in support of project activities – making it possible to stretch our investment even further.

 Our earliest projects built the foundation for the high level of volunteerism and community engagement that are now the standard for our work.
 Many villages were eager to have Project Ethiopia partner with their community.
 The communities that came forward with ideas and proposals to be directly involved on a project became the first schools and villages with whom we partnered.